emilygoeres/5-day-planner-homework/README.md

 -Copied code from HTML and CSS over to this VS
 -HTML Page I added a table with 9 rows to represent each hour in the day -Added each hour to each row
+-Added the local storage to the html page to save the comments for each hour